Kosovo entry requirements for Cameroon passport holders

 May be checked

-Cameroonian passport holders need a visa to enter Kosovo in 2026.
-You must apply online before you travel — there is no visa-on-arrival option.
-Plan ahead, as processing can take a couple of weeks.
+Cameroonian passport holders need a visa to enter Kosovo.
+You must arrange this before you travel, as there is no visa-on-arrival option.
+Plan ahead and apply through the nearest Kosovo embassy or consulate.

 Entry requirements